-- About an hour before you plan to make your pie crust, place the butter cubes in the freezer.
+About an hour before you plan to make your pie crust, place the butter cubes in the freezer.
 The colder the butter, the better your chances of achieving a nice flaky crust.

-- Once your butter is sufficiently chilled – Place the flour, salt, and sugar in a food processor.
+Once your butter is sufficiently chilled, place the flour, salt, and sugar in a food processor.
 Pulse about 5 times until flour, salt, and sugar are combined.
 Add the butter cubes and pulse until the mixture resembles coarse meal, about 12 pulses total.
 You should be left with quite a few pea size pieces of butter.

-- Remove ice from your water, if any – And add 2 tablespoons of water to the food processor and plus 2-3 times.
+Remove ice from your water, add 2 tablespoons of water to the food processor and plus 2-3 times.
 Add water 1 tablespoon at a time, pulsing with each addition.
 The mixture should just barely clump together at this point, yet have a crumbly look to it.
 Test by pinching some of the dough and if it comes together, then it’s ready to use.
 If not, keep adding one tablespoon of water at a time, giving it 2-3 pulses each time.
 I’ve made this crust many times and it’s never taken more than 4 tablespoons of water.
 Make sure you don’t add too much; otherwise your crust won’t be flaky.

 Turn the crumbly dough over a lightly flour surface and gather it into a rough circle.
 Handle the dough as carefully as possible so as not to activate too much gluten which can toughen your pie crust.
 Your pie crust should be dotted with gorgeous pieces of butter.
 Lightly sprinkle flour over surface of the dough.

 Assemble and bake the galette:

-- Remove the pie dough and the strawberry/chocolate mixture from the refrigerator.
+Remove the pie dough from the refrigerator.
 Turn the dough onto the lightly floured rectangle of parchment paper.
-Lightly sprinkle the top with flour and with a rolling pin, roll a circle that’s roughly 12-14 inches in diameter and about 1/8 of an inch thick, giving the dough a quarter turn as you roll.
+Lightly sprinkle the top with flour and with a rolling pin, roll a circle that’s roughly 12-14 inches in diameter and about ⅛ of an inch thick, giving the dough a quarter turn as you roll.

 Fold the border over the strawberry/chocolate mixture, pleating the edges as best you can.
 Again, it doesn’t have to be perfect.
 The center of the galette should remain open with the fruit exposed.
 Remove tape from sides of parchment paper and carefully transfer the parchment with the prepared galette onto the cookie sheet.
 Brush the edges of the galette with beaten egg and sprinkle the surface with granulated sugar.

-- Place cookie sheet in the oven and bake until the edges of the galette are a nice golden brown, about 25-30 minutes.
+Place cookie sheet in the oven and bake until the edges of the galette are a nice golden brown, about 25-30 minutes.

-- Remove galette from the oven and allow to cool slightly, about 5 minutes.
+Remove galette from the oven and allow to cool slightly, about 5 minutes.
 Slice and serve with vanilla ice cream if desired.